Building connections in rural communities

 The Rural Community Hubs programme helps isolated and vulnerable communities.
-Our support is underpinned by a community-led development approach.
-This focuses on communities owning and driving their own solutions.
+MPI has provided support and seed funding to help establish 32 hubs throughout New Zealand.
+The hubs have taken a community-led development approach, with communities owning and driving their own solutions.

 The objectives are to strengthen rural communities' resilience and wellbeing by:

 - enhancing community access to government and non-government services and support

 - supporting community initiatives that will be enduring over the long-term.

 The funding available for this programme has been allocated and MPI is not accepting any new funding applications.
 We continue to work with active hubs to support them to access other sources of funding and support.

 Making an impact – key outcomes

 Since the first rural community hub was set up in December 2019, the programme has contributed to expanded access to services and strengthened connections in many rural communities.